Lesson 1: Principles of Online Assessment

-Creating a new online course or converting a course from face-to-face to an online format can be a great opportunity to reflect on and strengthen your course assessments.
-Effective, rigorous assessments can be facilitated online.
-This module will guide you through the principles and practices of how to design high quality assessment tasks for your online course.
+Creating a new course or reviewing a current course can be a great opportunity to reflect on and strengthen your student assessments.
+Effective, rigorous assessments can be facilitated in any learning environment.
+This module will guide you through the principles and practices of how to design high quality assessment tasks for your course.

 What key terms do you need to know?

 Assessment used as part of the teaching and learning process to provide feedback to both the instructor and the learner about progress toward the desired learning outcomes.
 Information gathered from formative assessment can help instructors plan subsequent learning activities.
-Ungraded quizzes and one-minute papers are examples of strategies that can be used for formative assessment.
+Ungraded quizzes, one-minute papers, and peer-reviewed rough drafts are examples of strategies that can be used for formative assessment.

-Assessment that usually occurs at the end of a course of learning to determine the degree to which the articulated learning outcomes have been achieved.
-Capstone projects and final papers are examples of strategies that can be used for summative assessment.
+Assessment that determines the degree to which students have achieved the articulated learning outcomes.
+Capstone projects, papers, and final exams are examples of strategies that can be used for summative assessment.

 An assessment guide that uses a set of criteria for evaluating an assessment task to create a matrix of descriptions of work at various levels.
 Effective rubrics can support student self-assessment, greater transparency in grading, and clear feedback to students.

-The principles of good assessment apply across learning environments
+The principles of effective assessment apply across learning environments

-A good assessment strategy includes a variety of methods and includes some degree of student choice.
-Using different assessment strategies allows students to hone their skills of demonstrating their learning in different ways.
+An effective assessment strategy includes a variety of types of assessment and includes some degree of student choice.
+Using a range of assessment strategies allows students to hone their skills of demonstrating their learning in different ways.
 Offering some choice in assessment topics, tasks or task weights encourages students to take greater ownership of their learning while still focusing on the intended course learning outcomes.

 Effective assessment includes constructive feedback

-Effective assessment includes feedback that is timely, specific, and action-oriented.
-Feedback is most meaningful when it helps students understand how they can use to strengthen future demonstrations of their learning.
+Effective assessment provides timely, specific, and action-oriented feedback.
+Feedback is most meaningful when it helps students understand how they can strengthen future demonstrations of their learning.
 Not all assessments need to be formally graded, and not all feedback needs to come from the instructor.
 Peer- and self-assessment on rough drafts or early demonstrations of learning can be effective if they are based on a common set of criteria or rubric.

 Additional resources